Dynamic Debt Swapping in Financial Networks: Optimization

 If there exists a solution, then proceed as for (1).
 Clearly, the total assets of all sources add up to $A+\frac l2 -1$ and the total assets of $v$ are given by same amount.
 Additionally, $v$ pays all assets to banks $u_h$ whereas all payments of $A$ are forwarded to $r$.
 In total, assets of $4A+3(\frac l2 -1)$ are achieved.

-Now, assume there exists a sequence of semi-positive swaps resulting in a sum of total assets of at least $4A+3(\frac l2 -1)$.
+Suppose there exists a sequence of semi-positive swaps resulting in a sum of total assets of at least $4A+3(\frac l2 -1)$.
 Clearly, this value can only be achieved when $v$ settles all debt.
 By the same argument as before, this directly implies existence of a solution to \partition. \end{proof}

 Observe that our constructions in the proofs of Theorems~\ref{them:opt-setCover},~\ref{thm:opt-IS},~\ref{thm:opt-2partition} and~\ref{thm:opt-3partition} lead to classes of cycle-free financial networks.
 Therefore, all \classNP-hardness results in this section apply even under the restriction that the underlying graph structure of the financial network is a DAG.